JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/color/mix_colors.rst

 ------

 - **Factor**
-    A float that control the amount of each color input to the output.
+    A float that controls the amount of each color input to the output.
     0 means the first color only and 1 means the second color only.